 San Francisco Train Accident Lawyer

 Traveling by rail is popular in California and around the country.
 Many people commute by train each day, putting their safety in the hands of the rail company and train operators.
 Others take Amtrak’s Starlight route to traverse the west coast from Los Angeles to Seattle or the Capitol Corridor from San Jose to Sacramento.
 Whether riding the train is an ordinary part of your day or for a special occasion, you expect a safe journey.
 When something goes wrong and you find yourself hurt, or you lose a loved one in a train accident, you find yourself dealing with all sort of emotions and facing many questions.
 One of these questions may be whether you can sue.
 Depending on the circumstances, you may have a legal claim against the at-fault party.
-To learn more about your legal options, you should contact a San Francisco train accident lawyer at Willoughby Brod, LLP.Common Causes of Train Accidents
+To learn more about your legal options, you should contact a San Francisco train accident lawyer at the Brod Law Firm.Common Causes of Train Accidents

 The potential causes of train accidents are as diverse as those of car accidents.
 Any number of factors or actions could take the train off course and cause serious harm.
 Some causes of train accidents include, but are not limited to: